wilsocr88/blog-script/README.md

 # Blog Script

 A minimal, frontend-only blog script with Markdown entries and static URLs.
+Designed for use with [Neocities](https://neocities.org).

 ## Requirements